Policy Platform

 Future Portland agrees that no one should be arrested for sleeping outside, but that we need to set TPM rules so that we can still be a functioning community with usable shared public spaces where all community members can feel safe and healthy.
 We support the city’s Temporary Alternative Shelter Sites (TASS) as a way to fast track people into transitional housing by giving them a safe space to stabilize at first.
 We support the variety of other options both private and public partnerships have brought to Multnomah County, from the city’s smaller Safe Rest Villages to county-run 24/7 low barrier shelters to church partnerships to build tiny villages.

-Several recent audits have shown the public that Multnomah County does not track line-item spending and results, including in the very important Joint Office of Homeless Services (JOHS) that comprises the majority of their annual budget.
-This goes hand-in-hand with implementing Built for Zero to ensure transparency and continuous improvement practices for all vendors being paid with county tax dollars to ensure we are only funding successful programs.
+Several recent audits have shown the public that Multnomah County does not track line-item spending and results, including in the very important Homeless Services Department (HSD) (formerly known as the Joint Office of Homeless Services (JOHS)) that comprises the majority of their annual budget.
+Tracking goes hand-in-hand with implementing Built for Zero to ensure transparency and continuous improvement practices for all vendors being paid with county tax dollars and to ensure we are only funding successful programs.
 We can’t know this until we see where every dollar is going and what the results of that spending are.

 Homelessness Plan